sklise/i-like-what-i-see/readme.md

 # I Like What I See

 _I Like What I See_ is a Chrome extension to automatically click all "Like" links on Facebook.
-Get it from the [downloads](https://github.com/stevenklise/i-like-what-i-see/downloads) page and install it on Chrome.
 When you visit Facebook, click the thumbs up in the extension bar and start scrolling and liking.
 Liking and scrolling.
 Every instance of the word "Like" will be clicked.
 Don't worry, Facebook is a fun place full of all of the stuff you like.